Sound ... Goodbye to Your Standards: Production

+Critical reception

-Critical receptionTrouser Press wrote: "Stumbling through faint stabs at blues, beat-era rock'n'roll and ravedelia, the group sounds lost and bored, a plight exacerbated by the dire production, which is not only flat and sloppy but inconsistent at that."
+Trouser Press wrote: "Stumbling through faint stabs at blues, beat-era rock'n'roll and ravedelia, the group sounds lost and bored, a plight exacerbated by the dire production, which is not only flat and sloppy but inconsistent at that."
 Spin panned the "excessive echo, non-distinct, nondescript vocals, and inefficient layers of guitar."
 The Indianapolis Star opined that "the Drops nearly redeem the lackluster material with some sterling performances."

 The St. Petersburg Times determined that "dream-like melodies, stoked by '60s-flavored rhythms, steal effective moments in cuts such as 'Unkind', 'My Shadow Girl' and 'Too High'."
 The Los Angeles Times deemed the album "perhaps the group's best effort, due to pop-master Andy Paley's production and musical collaboration."
 The Calgary Herald stated: "Soft and accessible, it's also too safe and a little bit too familiar."

 AllMusic wrote that "Sound is a reminder of how most alternative rock, in the months before Nirvana broke, was just as boring and predictable as anything in the mainstream."